Inauguration & the Suits of the Presidents of the United States

-With the presidential inauguration of Barack Obama taking place today, I thought it was a good opportunity to take a closer look at the suits and outfits worn by US presidents throughout history on their inaugural day – you will probably be surprised to see how the outfits developed over time.
+With the presidential inauguration taking place on Jan 20, 2021, we thought it was an excellent opportunity to take a closer look at the suits and outfits worn by U.S. Presidents throughout history on their inaugural day.You will probably be surprised to see how the outfits developed over time.
 The very first was George Washington in 1789 in New York City wearing a morning coat with ruffled shirt, knee length trousers, matching waistcoat, over the calf silk hose and buckle shoes.

 On the other hand, Lincoln wore a frock coat in 1865, which was an upcoming trend at the time.

-Chestur Arthur was one of the first presidents to adopt the stroller suit but if you look closely, you will notice that his jacket had rounded quarters similar to a morning coat but much shorter in length.
+Chester Arthur was one of the first presidents to adopt the stroller suit, but if you look closely, you will notice that his jacket had rounded quarters similar to a morning coat but much shorter in length.

-William McKinley wore a double breasted frock coat with partially silk faced lapels.
+William McKinley wore a double breasted frock coat with partial silk-faced lapels.
 Of course, during the speech he took off his top hat.

 Top hats were reserved for the wealthy while the general public wore bowler hats or Homburg hats.

-Taft was a big president and he liked to wear fur.
-At his inauguration we can see him wearing a fitted fur lined overcoat with fur collar and cuffs as well as a top hat but without gloves.
+Taft was a portly president, and he liked to wear fur.
+At his inauguration, we can see him wearing a fitted fur-lined overcoat with fur collar and cuffs as well as a top hat but without gloves.

 The dress code remained unchanged.

-President Harding in a light colored overcoat with fur collar.
+President Harding in a light colored overcoat with a fur collar.

 Just look at the splendid top hats…